GurjeetB/UserDocProject/docs/index.md

 ## Intended Users
 This guide is for you if:
-- You are a BCIT student beginning the CST program.
+- You are a full-time BCIT student beginning the CST program.
 - You have experience with computers.

 ## Document Conventions